Armed Forces of Haiti: Argentina

 Argentina has been providing scholarship to Haitian cadets to attend their military academies.
 As of now, only the Escuela Naval Militar and the Escuela de Aviación Militar have hosted cadets, at both officer and non-commissioned officer level.
-On 16 March 2023, Ambassador Vilbert Bélizaire and Brigadier General Xavier Isaac signed a cooperation protocol between the Armed Forces of the Argentine Republic and the Armed Force of Haiti, formalizing a program of training and technical assistance from the Escuela de Aviacion to the FAD'H.
+On 16 March 2023, Ambassador Vilbert Bélizaire and Brigadier General Xavier Isaac signed a cooperation protocol between the Armed Forces of the Argentine Republic and the Armed Force of Haiti, formalizing a program of training and technical assistance from the Escuela de Aviacion to the AFH.

 There have been discussions to establish a formal military cooperation accord between the two countries.
 On 22 August 2024, the chargé d'affaires of Haiti to Argentina, Mrs. Olga Ducasse, met with Brigadier general Xavier Isaac, Chief of the Joint Chiefs of Staff of the Armed Forces of the Argentine Republic, to discuss the advancements of military cooperation between Haiti and Argentina.

 Defense minister Berthier Antoine met with his Argentine homologue, Luis Petri, at the XVI Conference of Defense Minister in the Americas (CDMA), on 16 October 2024, where talks were had over existing military cooperation and defense partnership, and over new ways to expand them.
 He let know that an increasing number of Haitian servicemembers would benefit from training from Argentine Forces and military academies.
 He also told Le Nouvelliste that Argentina would be providing non-lethal equipment to the Haitian military, and are open to commercial partnerships in order to provide lethal equipment.

+On June 1, 2026, Minister of Defense Mario Andrésol hosted newly appointed chargé d'affaires Pablo Graziano for a work meeting to relaunch and deepen military, defense cooperation.
+Mr. Graziano communicated Argentina's readiness to host Haitian cadets at its land (Colegio Militar de la Nación), sea (Escuela Naval Militar), and air (Escuela de Aviación Militar) military academies.
+Another subject matter was the integration of the Haitian military into the regional defense and security mechanism.

 Brazil

 As of 2025, Brazil is the largest supplier of small arms to the Armed Forces of Haiti.
 The standard issue rifle of the army in the Taurus T4 rifle and the main service pistol, the Taurus TH9 both by Taurus Armas.
 Other equipment like grenade launcher and grenades are acquired from Condor Tecnologias Não-Letais.

 The armed forces frequently attend LAAD Defence & Security Expo in Rio de Janeiro.
 Talks are ongoing over prospects for military cooperation.

+Brazil will send military instructors to support strengthening efforts of the Haitian armed forces, including the Corps of Engineers, confirmed by Ambassador Luis Guilherme Nascentes da Silva, reaffirming is country's commitment.
+In a May 20 meeting between Minister Andresol and Ambassador da Silva, talks were held over strengthening cooperation between both nations, particularly around the training of new NCOs, commissioned offers and General Staff cadres.
+A meeting with the Brazilian counterpart is planned at the upcoming Conference of Defense Ministers of the Americas (CDMA) in Peru, in July 2026.